sharkbyte79/pimp-my-terminal-2025/README.md

 > - [Homebrew](/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)") (MacOS only)

 ## Color Schemes
-For rolling your own color scheme, see [](terminal.sexy).
+For rolling your own color scheme, see [terminal.sexy](terminal.sexy).
 Be sure to export your creation to the right format for your choice of terminal emulator!

 If you'd rather have this handled automatically, [https://gogh-co.github.io/Gogh/](Gogh) provides an easy CLI interface for selecting colorschemes.
 Try it with the following command:
 ```shell